EMODnet/EMODnetBiocheck/README.md

  -  Are there non-marine / non-brackisch taxa found at sea?

-The tool is was created using the OBIS tools package (https://github.com/iobis/obistools) and is avaiable from the LifeWatch services at http://rshiny.lifewatch.be/BioCheck/
+The tool is created using the OBIS tools package (https://github.com/iobis/obistools) and is avaiable from the LifeWatch services at http://rshiny.lifewatch.be/BioCheck/
-The R functions are available from the EMODnet github repository at https://github.com/EMODnet/LifeWatch-EMODnet-Biology-QC-tool

 ## Installation